pranay7293/Adventure/README.md

 ##### In a world flooded with relentless adversaries, you must navigate the perilous landscape of Survival Adventure.
 As a courageous explorer, you are surrounded by a haunting blue light that steadily drains your health.
 Dodge enemies, strategically manage your limited vitality, and strive to survive in this challenging adventure where the true enemy is not the darkness, but the encroaching radiance.

 ### Player Character
-##### Movement
+##### Basic Game Play Controls
-- Will move forward and backward along with vertical input.
+- Will move forward and backward along with vertical input. ⬆️ ⬇️
-- Will rotate along with horizontal mouse input.
+- Will rotate along with horizontal mouse input. 🖱
 - Will be in Idle when there is no input.
+- On Mouse Right Click, the player will enter into shoot mode.
+Aim Crosshair will be enabled.
+- With Mouse Left Click, the player can start shooting the enemies.
+But it works only in shoot mode.

 ##### Health || Damage || Game Over
 - Player health initially set to full (100).